adamoachs/KnexTelemetry/README.md

 - dataKey: The name of the sensor or calculated variable to update
 - dataValue: The new value

-dataKey currently supporting the following values:
+dataKey currently supports the following values:
  - lift-1-rpm
  - lift-2-rpm
  - lift-3-rpm